quarkusio/quarkus/ACTIONS.md

 #### Download the runner scripts

-GitHub provides an installation package of customised runner scripts for each repository.
+GitHub provides an installation package of customized runner scripts for each repository.
 Follow [the instructions](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners)
 to install the scripts for the repository to be built.